atantos/Swirl.jl/README.md

 `Swirl.jl` evaluates your `Julia` code in real-time using the `Main` module, so:

 - ✅ Bindings you create persist between questions
-- ✅ You can use any `Julia` feature or package
+- ✅ You can use any `Julia` feature
 - ✅ Your code runs in the same environment as your `REPL`
 - ✅ Multi-step questions work naturally